 However, much of it could be recovered, and the final part of this blog post deals with some of the potential ways in which this could be done.

 Any hard fork is contentious.
 It is a definitive change to how we all previously expected the network to behave.
-The discussion right now is whether these specific changes to the expected behaviour of the network could have negative repercussions when some users have based their on-chain and off-chain behaviour on the assumption that behaviour would never change.
-This is where we can see strong parallels to the previous debate over the change in the issuance rate and its effect on miner behaviour and incentives.
+The discussion right now is whether these specific changes to the expected behavior of the network could have negative repercussions when some users have based their on-chain and off-chain behavior on the assumption that behavior would never change.
+This is where we can see strong parallels to the previous debate over the change in the issuance rate and its effect on miner behavior and incentives.

 With the problem having such diverse roots it is to be expected that many solutions have been suggested which range from partial coverage with strict rules on allowed cases, to solutions with a focus on addressing edge cases at the expense of strict definitions.